 On July 14, 2010, the Office for Civil Rights of the U.S. Department of Health and Human Services ("OCR") published proposed regulations to implement the Health Information Technology for Economic and Clinical Health Act (the "HITECH Act").
+The HITECH Act imposed additional privacy and security requirements on health care providers and on their business associates.
 Failure to comply with the Health Insurance Portability and Accountability Act, or HIPAA, could result in fines and penalties that could have a material adverse effect on the Company.
 Recently, the OCR has imposed substantial financial and other penalties on covered entities that improperly disclosed individuals' health information.